Chris Coons: Political positions

-The American Conservative Union gave him a 3% lifetime conservative rating in 2020 Coons has been described as a pro-Israel centrist.
+The American Conservative Union gave Coons a 3% lifetime conservative rating in 2020.
+Coons has been described as a pro-Israel centrist.

 Abortion

 Coons supported Roe v.
 Wade and believes abortion should remain legal throughout the country.
 In 2015, he signed an amicus brief to the Supreme Court in Whole Woman's Health v.
 Hellerstedt that urged the Court to step in to prevent states from enacting laws that restrict access to abortion.
 Coons described the June 2022 overturning of Roe v.
 Wade as taking away "the fundamental freedom for women to make their own choices about their body and their future."

 Agriculture

 In June 2019, Coons and 18 other Democratic senators sent USDA Inspector General Phyllis K. Fong a letter requesting that she investigate USDA instances of retaliation and political decision-making and asserting that not to conduct an investigation would mean these "actions could be perceived as a part of this administration's broader pattern of not only discounting the value of federal employees, but suppressing, undermining, discounting, and wholesale ignoring scientific data produced by their own qualified scientists."